Thomas & Friends (franchise): Early years and the series' success

 In 1979, British television producer Britt Allcroft was producing a documentary on the Bluebell Railway, a heritage railway in Sussex which featured in the Railway Series book Stepney the Bluebell Engine.
 As part of her research before filming, Allcroft read some books in The Railway Series and was highly entertained and impressed with the stories which Awdry had written, later remarking that "there was something in the stories that I felt I could develop that would connect with children.
 I saw a strong emotional content that would carry with little children's experiences with life."

 Allcroft worked to convince Awdry that she could, with funding, convert the stories into a successful television show.
 Her efforts were successful, and she purchased the television rights from the publishers of The Railway Series at a cost of what was then £50,000 ($74,000 in U.S. dollars at the time).
 Allcroft still had to work to raise the money to finance production and, despite showing a keen interest, wanted a level of creative control which she did not want to forego.
 In the end, after several years of searching and having to place a second mortgage on her home, Allcroft raised sufficient funding from her local bank manager.

-By 1981, Allcroft had secured the finances to produce the show, she started to assemble the crew, including producer and director David Mitton, also the founder of Clearwater Features Ltd.; crew member Steve Asquith; American-born producer Robert D. Cardona; and composers and songwriters Mike O'Donnell and Junior Campbell.
+In 1982, Allcroft had secured the world-wide licensing rights to the books for a limited period, and the following year work began on the show.

 The series ran starting with the first series in 1984.
 Series 12 would be the final series to use be filmed in live action (although some computer-generated imagery (CGI) was incorporated), as production transitioned to full CGI in the late 2000s.